zach850/DataAnalystProjects/README.md

 ## Conclusion

-My data analytics journey has been an exciting and rewarding experience.
+My data analytics journey is an ongoing process.
 Through hands-on projects and continuous learning, I have developed strong skills in SQL and Python, enabling me to extract valuable insights from data.
 I am eager to further expand my knowledge and contribute to data-driven decision-making in the field of data analytics.

 Thank you for taking the time to explore my journey!
 If you have any questions, please feel free to reach out.